githubsonal/Data-Science---Regression-Model/README.md

-# Data-Science---Regression-Model
+# Data-Science : Regression Model

 This repository contains Regression Model project.

-# Data-Science : Regression Model

 The Problem :
 Airbnb is a hospitality company that runs an online marketplace for renting and leasing short-term lodging, primarily homestays, or tourism experiences.